mesolitica/malaya/example/gpu-environment/README.rst

    batch size.
 2. Use ``malaya.clear_session`` to clear session from unused models but this will not free GPU memory.
-3. By default Malaya will not set max cap for GPU memory, to put a cap, override ``gpu_limit`` parameter in any load model API. ``gpu_limit`` should 0 < ``gpu_limit`` < 1.
-If ``gpu_limit = 0.3``, it means the model will not use more than 30% of GPU memory.
-4. Even if you installed Malaya CPU version, it will always to load the models in GPU first, if failed, it will load it in CPU.
+3. Even if you installed Malaya CPU version, it will always to load the models in GPU 0 first, if failed, it will load it in CPU.

 .. code:: ipython3